thegenemyers/FASTK/README.md

 The -c option asks FastK to first homopolymer compress the input sequences before analyzing the k-mer content.
 In a homopolymer compressed sequence, every substring of 2 or more a's is replaced with a single a, and similarly for runs of c's, g's, and t's.
-This is particularly useful for Pacbio data where homopolymer errors are five-fold more frequent than other errors.
+This is particularly useful for Pacbio data where homopolymer errors are five-fold more frequent than other errors and thus the error rate of these "hoco" k-mers is five-fold less.

 The -v option asks FastK to output information about its ongoing operation to standard error.
-The -bc option allows you to ignore the prefix of each read of the indicated length, e.g. the reads have a bar code at the start of each read.
+The -bc option allows you to ignore the prefix of each read of the indicated length, e.g. when the reads have a bar code at the start of each read.
 The -P option specifies where FastK should place all the numerous temporary files it creates, if not `/tmp` by default.
-The -M options specifies the maximum amount of memory, in GB, FastK should use at any given moment.
+The -M option specifies the maximum amount of memory, in GB, FastK should use at any given moment.
 FastK by design uses a modest amount of memory, the default 12GB should generally be more than enough.